Two direct solvers for a system of linear equations: Final remarks

 Thus the acquisition time $\tau$ acts as a crossover parameter for the complexity of the algorithm.

-\section{Final Remarks}
+\section{Final remarks}

-The approaches discussed herein, which came about while working on the inverse kinematics problem in robotics, uses a slightly different view on the $QR$ factorization method.
-Instead, the factorization is done when $A$ is in the context of the equation $Ax=b$.
-Borrowing a term used in metallurgy, it is described as an "in situ" approach.
+The approaches discussed herein, which came about while working on the inverse kinematics problem in robotics, takes a different view on factorization methods.
+Here, the factorization is done when $A$ is in the context of the equation $Ax=b$.
+Borrowing a term used in metallurgy, it is described as an {\em in situ} approach.

 One of the new features the algorithms present is that it can be computed in an online manner.
 This is expected to be useful in applications where the data is large, or when it simply takes a long time to create and/or acquire the data.
 What is also immediately noteworthy about the algorithm is that it doesn't use an elimination or partitioning strategy; in particular, there was no solving of a triangular system of equations.